Cold emailing? 11 tips to increase your open rate

 Then, you’ll want to brush up on all the words, phrases and even grammar that can trigger a spam filter.

-We say “brush up” because there are admittedly a lot.
-You can reference this list of 924 spam-trigger words.
+We say "brush up" because there are admittedly a lot.
+HubSpot maintains a comprehensive list of spam trigger words to avoid in your subject lines and email copy.

 In addition, you’ll want to avoid excessive caps and punctuation (like multiple exclamation points).